stevenbenner/stevenbenner.com/src/content/posts/2010-02-01-publishing-xml-to-the-web-with-xslt-a-replacement-for-the-presentation-layer.md

 ### Browser support

-All modern browsers support XSLT, even updated version of IE6.
-The original vanilla version of Internet Explorer 6 used the *Microsoft XML Core Services* (MSXML) 3.0 processor for its XSLT engine.
+All modern browsers support XSLT, even updated versions of IE6.
+The original vanilla version of Internet Explorer 6 used the *Microsoft XML Core Services* (<abbr>MSXML</abbr>) 3.0 processor for its XSLT engine.
 This version of the MSXML processor didn’t support the full XSLT 1.0 specification released by the W3C, it only partially support an antiquated draft.
 It was also simply terrible in every way.
 Say “MSXML 3” to an old XML guy and he’ll probably adopt the fetal position and begin rambling incoherent nonsense about the horrors he’s experienced.

 Fortunately, it is exceedingly rare to find a copy of the original IE6 out in the wild.
 If the user has updated Windows, installed a service pack, or installed the Microsoft Office software, then their version of IE6 has been updated to use the MSXML 4.0 processor.
 MSXML 4.0 and up have excellent support for XSLT and are very fast at rendering it.